decentraland/adr/docs/ADR-41-collection-items-approval-flow-enhancement.md

 Using non-DAO catalyst with new flags to provide a decentralized way of storing the items instead of the builder-server.

 This alternative is not needed for the time being cause the builder-server is already used when the collection items are not published yet.

+## Development proposed

+### Milestone 1

+- Committee members will start submitting collection item's content hash on chain.

+- The catalyst will remove the check where only the committee members can submit entities if they has a content hash on chain.

+### Milestone 2

+- The catalyst will start accepting **only** deployments for collection entities with content hash on chain.

 ## Participants